arditcali/Delphi-Projects/README.md

-This basic app its used for Hiring Managers to store dhe info of the employees.
+This basic app it's used to store personal info of employees by Hiring Managers.
-It is build in a way so it dont need an external database but it stores the info in the app memory.
+It's build in a way so it don't need an external database but it stores the info in the app memory.
 In app you can change the password , the language and the theme.